ruuda/blog/posts/musium.md

 I started out with Elm,
 but I found it too constraining in how it interacts with JavaScript, which I needed to use Cast.
-So I switched to PureScript,
+So I switched to PureScript.
+Where Elm is Haskell for frontend developers, PureScript is frontend for Haskell developers.
-and that one stuck.
+PureScript stuck.

-I did really like Elm’s approach to defining DOM trees, similar to blaze-html in Haskell.
-The PureScript counterpart of that was [Halogen][halogen], so that’s what I started out with.

 <p style="text-align: center">
 <img